zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Gabor_filter.md

 # Gabor filter

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:24:57.267932+00:00
+- **Last Updated:** 2024-12-15 12:05:20 UTC
 - **Original Article:** [Gabor filter](https://en.wikipedia.org/wiki/Gabor_filter)
 - **Language:** en
 - **Page ID:** 1579200

 ## Summary
 In image processing, a Gabor filter, named after Dennis Gabor, who first proposed it as a 1D filter.
 The Gabor filter was first generalized to 2D by Gösta Granlund, by adding a reference direction.
 The Gabor filter is a linear filter used for texture analysis, which essentially means that it analyzes whether there is any specific frequency content in the image in specific directions in a localized region around the point or region of analysis.
-Frequency and orientation representations of Gabor
+Frequency and orientation representations of Gabor filters are claimed by many contemporary vision scientists to be similar to those of the human visual system.
+They have been found to be particularly appropriate for texture representation and discrimination.
+In the spatial domain, a 2D Gabor filter is a Gaussian kernel function modulated by a sinusoidal plane wave (see Gabor transform).
+Some authors claim that simple cells in the visual cortex of mammalian brains can be modeled by Gabor functions.
+Thus, image analysis with Gabor filters is thought by some to be similar to perception in the human visual system.

 ## Categories
+This article belongs to the following categories:

 - Category:Accuracy disputes from February 2013
 - Category:All accuracy disputes